 - Season the salmon with salt and a few grinds of pepper (if desired).
 Don’t skimp on the salt!

 - Heat the oil in a 12-inch nonstick large skillet over medium-high heat until hot and shimmering.
-It is very important that your salmon hits the hot oil- this is one reason salmon sticks to the pan from the start.
+Your salmon must hit the hot oil- this is one reason salmon sticks to the pan from the start.

 - Cook the salmon, skin side up, until golden and crisp, about 4 minutes.
 Resist the urge to touch the fillets as they cook.
 Letting the fish sear untouched in hot oil creates that lovely, flavorful, golden crust that makes this dish restaurant-worthy.